Christiaan Hendrik Persoon

-Christiaan Hendrik Persoon (1 February 1761 – 16 November 1836) was a German mycologist who made additions to Linnaeus' mushroom taxonomy.
+Christiaan Hendrik Persoon (31 December 1761 – 16 November 1836) was a Cape Colony mycologist who is recognized as one of the founders of mycological taxonomy.

 Early life

-Persoon was born in South Africa at the Cape of Good Hope, the third child of an immigrant Pomeranian father and Dutch mother.
-His mother died soon after he was born; at the age of thirteen his father (who died a year later) sent him to Europe for his education.
+Persoon was born in Cape Colony at the Cape of Good Hope, the third child of an immigrant Pomeranian father, Christiaan Daniel Persoon, and Dutch mother, Wilhelmina Elizabeth Groenwald.
+His mother died soon after he was born.
+In 1775, at the age of thirteen, he was sent to Europe for his education.
+His father died a year later in 1776.